dtkaplan/MakingAWebSite/docs/index.md

     * Make sure you work inside docs/ and its sub-folders
     * Make sure you commit both the Rnw and HTML files (the web side needs the HTML, but R creates it for you, so you won't need to edit it.)

+## Want to add a tutorial

+Put a link to the tutorial [like this](https://dtkaplan.shinyapps.io/Statistics_formulas/).

   ![git commit messages](https://imgs.xkcd.com/comics/git_commit_2x.png)